osmosis-labs/docs/docs/osmosis-core/modules/spec-superfluid.md

 1. Native Token

-The multiplier for OSMO is alway 1.
+The multiplier for OSMO is always 1.

 2. Gamm LP Shares